 average of $6,000.

-That figure $6,000 would then be multiplied by the Probability of the risk occurring using the Expected Monetary Value equation:
+That figure of $6,000 would then be multiplied by the probability of the risk occurring using the Expected Monetary Value equation:

 EMV = P x I

 EMV is often used with Decision Trees, and it requires an appreciation of the concept of expected Value or Expected Monetary Value ─ a concept similar to Exposure.